Benchmarking Low-Shot Robustness to Natural Distribution Shifts: Training details

-For low-shot fine-tuning, we freeze the pre-trained models and train a classifier on top with the available training data.
+For low-shot training, we freeze the pre-trained models and train a classifier on top with the available training data.
 Based on the BS-CDFSL study \cite{guo2020broader}, we compare the following classifiers and use the best performing one in terms of in-domain (ID) performance for each dataset: \begin{itemize} \itemsep{0em} \item Logistic Regression \cite{tian2020rethinking}: Linear head is applied on feature embeddings (optionally L2-normalized) and trained with a cross-entropy loss.
-We follow the implementation of MSN \cite{assran2022masked} which uses (\texttt{Resize, CenterCrop, Normalize}) augmentations and Cyanure \cite{mairal2019cyanure} package for training and evaluation. \item Mean-Centroid Classifier \cite{snell2017prototypical}: Cluster embeddings are obtained for each class by averaging the feature embeddings of every image in the training data for that class.
-Then, predicted label for a test image is the corresponding label of the nearest (in terms of L2 distance) cluster center. \item Baseline++ \cite{chen2019closer}: Also uses a linear head but the logits are obtained via cosine similarity between the weights and the L2-normalized feature embeddings.
-We match the original authors' implementation which uses (\texttt{RandomResizedCrop, ImageJitter, RandomHorizontalFlip, Normalize}) augmentations and compare the remaining design choices with Logistic Regression in table \ref{tab:appx_cf_choices}. \end{itemize}
+We follow the implementation of MSN \cite{assran2022masked} which uses (\texttt{Resize, CenterCrop, Normalize}) augmentations and Cyanure \cite{mairal2019cyanure} package for training and evaluation. \item Mean-Centroid Classifier \cite{snell2017prototypical}: Per-class cluster embeddings are obtained by averaging the feature embeddings of every image in the training data for that class.
+Then, predicted label for a test image is the corresponding label of the nearest (in terms of L2 distance) cluster center. \item Baseline++ \cite{chen2019closer}: Also uses a linear head but the logits are obtained via cosine similarity between head weights and L2-normalized feature embeddings.
+We match their implementation and use (\texttt{RandomResizedCrop, ImageJitter, RandomHorizontalFlip, Normalize}) augmentations, and compare design choices in table~\ref{tab:appx_cf_choices}. \end{itemize}

 We show their comparison with MSN ViTS-16 on different datasets in table~\ref{tab:appx_cf_results}.
 On average across low-shot regimes, Logistic Regression performs better on ID and OOD shifts on ImageNet, better on ID shift and on-par (within 1 \% point) on OOD shift on iWildCam.
 However, Baseline++ performs better on ID and OOD shifts on Camelyon.